How to Identify Pu’er Tea from the Leaf Base

 One: Look at the Degree of Leaf Expansion

 After steeping, the tea leaves gradually expand and eventually fully open up.
-This indicates that the tea was well-made, aged under stable conditions, and has good endurance.
+This indicates that the tea was well-made, aged under stable conditions, and has good brewing endurance.
 Leaves that quickly expand after steeping are typically coarse and old, loosely bound, and generally lack brewing endurance.

 Leaves that do not expand or only partially expand even after several steeps indicate a failure in the manufacturing process, poor aging conditions, or excessive high-temperature roasting.
 The downy hairs on the leaf surface may fall off, and you might feel a slight dryness in your throat after tasting such tea.